 You MUST bring all items listed on the clothing and equipment checklist below.
+Should you require it your guide can supply slings and locking carabiners as necessary.
 The only exceptions are items listed as optional.
-This is very important and at the same time, you must keep your equipment weight to a minimum and please contact us with any questions you may have about the equipment or clothing on this list.
+This is very important.
+At the same time, you must keep your equipment weight to a minimum and please contact us with any questions you may have about the equipment or clothing on this list.